JY3150/JY3150/README.md

 - 👋 Hi, I’m @JY3150
-- 👀 I’m interested in math and coding
 - 🌱 I’m currently learning Computer Science in UofT
 - 📫 How to reach me: just send me a message~